 Find Help for a Partner Who Is Battling Addiction

 If you or your partner are facing addiction, joining forces to seek treatment could be a life-changing and gratifying experience.
 Facing addiction as a couple not only allows for mutual growth and recovery but also enables you to strengthen your connection while navigating the path to wellness together.
-Remember that you’re not alone in this quest, and there are numerous resources at your disposal to help you get started.
+Remember that you’re not alone in this quest; numerous resources are available to help you get started.

-When you are ready to proceed, consider looking into findtreatment.gov to explore couples rehab programs in your vicinity.
+When you are ready to proceed, consider looking into findtreatment.gov to explore couples rehab programs nearby.

 These programs provide a secure and supportive environment where you and your significant other can work on creating healthier personal and family relationships.